ulyasarialfitroh/sdk-broad/README.md

 -   `BlockchainConnector`
     -   **Responsibility**: Handles all direct communication with the source blockchain's RPC node.
-    -   **Details**: It encapsulates a `Web3.py` instance.
+    -   **Details**: It wraps the `web3.py` library to manage the connection.
 This class is responsible for establishing and verifying the connection, fetching contract instances, and querying for blockchain data like the latest block number.

 -   `EventScanner`
     -   **Responsibility**: The core logic for scanning the blockchain for relevant events.